 Working principle of Venturimeter

 When a fluid flows through a venturimeter, it accelerates in the convergent section and then decelerates in the divergent section.
 The pressure difference between an upstream section and the throat is measured by a manometer.
 Using that differential pressure, applying Bernoulli’s Equation and Contininuity Equitation the volumetric flow rate can be estimated.
 In the next section, the equations of venturimeter to find the discharge value are discussed.

 Bernoulli’s principle states the relation between pressure (P), kinetic energy, and gravitational potential energy of a fluid inside a pipe.
-The mathematical form of Bernoulli’s equation is given as:
+The mathematical formula of Bernoulli’s equation is given as:

 - p= pressure inside the pipe